Hacksore/discord-md/apps/web/src/content/feature/mentions.md

 ---
 title: Mentions
-description: Learn how to use block quotes
+description: Learn how to use mentions
 ---

 Here are all the ways to mention a certain entity within discord.